 As discussed more fully below (and certain capitalized terms used below defined), in January 2012, in conjunction with the effectiveness of the Plan, we refinanced all of our debt.
-The Plan refinanced our then-existing credit agreement and extended the April 2012 maturity in a structure of first and second lien debt with the existing lenders.
+The Plan refinanced our then-existing credit agreement and extended the April 2012 maturity in a structure of first and second lien debt with the existing lenders ("Lenders").
 We also amended the Pulitzer Notes, and extended the April 2012 maturity with the existing Noteholders.
+In May 2013, we again refinanced the remaining balance of the Pulitzer Notes.